lena-schwert/Forecasting_Simulation/Forecasting_Simulation_Exam_Recap.md

 ### VECM

++ Motivation: VAR(p) is stationary when if the determinantal polynomial of its VAR operator has all its roots outside the complex unit circle, what happen if the roots on the unit circle? -> a VAR process can generate stochastic and deterministic trends

 Given a VAR($p$) of I(1):
 $X_t = A_0 + A_1 X_{t-1} + ... + A_p X_{t-p} + R$